Women in the Popular Front in the Spanish Civil War: Political parties and labor organizations

 During the Spanish Civil War, various political and government forces on the Republican side tried to encourage women's participation.
 Only one group acted overtly on feminist goals, namely Mujeres Libres.
 For the remaining political parties, labor groups and government organizations, women's rights and feminists goals were not among their major concerns.
 Women continued to be locked out of political activity on the Republican side.
 Meetings for women's rights among union members might only be attended by men, as the idea of allowing women to attend political events was often alien.

-Working-class girls involved with both anarchists and socialists often ostracized women from other villages who came from different left-wing political parties.
+Working-class women involved with both anarchists and socialists often ostracized women from other villages who came from different left-wing political parties.
 There was a lack of solidarity.
 Pilar Vivancos explained this as a result of a lack of education among women, with patriarchy within parties being used to set women against each other instead of collectively working towards emancipation of women.
 They did not understand what it truly meant, and it made them vulnerable to political puritanism that would later sweep through the left.

 The varying political parties during this period on the left would all work with each other and, in the latter stages of the war, against each other.
 The PCE would often be at the center of much of this, trying to attract support for their Stalinist Communism ideology from various left-wing factions.
 When they were not trying to directly collaborate, crossover in membership would see many communist women involved in other organizations.

 In general, the PSOE began espousing a more militant approach to combating right-wing actors inside Spain, continuing this thinking as the history of the Second Republic chugged along in the face of increasing numbers of labor conflicts and male leadership quarrels.
 Nelken was the political leader of the PSOE's women's wing.
 Her feminist beliefs worried and threatened her male colleagues in the Cortes.
 Despite this, Nelken was the only woman during the Second Republic to win three elections for the Socialists to serve in the Cortes.
 Her election wins came in 1931, 1933 and 1936.
 Disillusionment with the party led her to change membership to the Communist Party in 1937.

 During the immediate pre-Civil War period, Campoamor tried to rejoin the Spanish socialists but was repeatedly rejected.
 Her support of universal suffrage, feminist goals and divorce had made her an anathema to the male dominated party leadership.
 Eventually, in 1938, she went into exile in Argentina.
 In general, the PSOE began espousing a more militant approach to combating right-wing actors inside Spain, continuing this thinking as the history of the Second Republic chugged along in the face of increasing numbers of labor conflicts and male leadership quarrels.